Euphorbia famatamboay

 Euphorbia famatamboay is a species of plant in the family Euphorbiaceae.
 It is endemic to Madagascar.
 Its natural habitats are subtropical or tropical dry forests and subtropical or tropical dry shrubland.
 It is threatened by habitat loss.

+Taxonomy

+Euphorbia famatamboay was scientifically described and named by Francis Friedmann and Georges Cremers in 1976.
+It is classified in the genus Euphorbia as part of the Euphorbiaceae family and has two accepted subspecies.